 Monoclonal antibodies are medicines that act like natural antibodies.
 Antibodies are proteins your immune system makes to help defend against a threat, like bacteria and viruses.
 Monoclonal antibodies can boost your immune system and stop or slow the progress of a disease.
 They have been designed to treat many conditions.
 Examples include some kinds of cancer and some autoimmune diseases like rheumatoid arthritis.

-Monoclonal antibody treatment is given as an intravenous (IV) infusion, through a needle in a vein.
+Monoclonal antibody treatment is given through a needle in a vein (I.V.) or by an injection.
 This treatment may be used alone.
 Or it may be given with other treatments, such as radiation therapy.